openpsi-projects/srl/docs/system_components/00_system_overview.md

 ## Data Streams
 <!-- After implementing shared memory data streams, maybe independent data stream doc to introduce detail -->

 Data streams are components that deals with communication between workers.
 In our original RL system design, there are two types of data streams: Inference Stream, which exchanges observations and actions between actor workers and policy workers; Sample Stream, which sends training samples from actor workers to trainer workers.
-In distributed version, data streams are implemented in ZMQ (https://zeromq.org/), while in local version, data streams are implemented with `multiprocessing.Queue`.
+In distributed version, data streams are implemented in ZMQ (https://zeromq.org/), while in local version, data streams are implemented in shared memory.

 ### Inference Stream